 Australian Fisheries Management Authority (AFMA)—responsible for ensuring the sustainable and cost-effective management of Commonwealth fisheries, on behalf of the Australian community.

 Australian Pesticides and Veterinary Medicines Authority (APVMA)—responsible for assessing and registering agricultural chemicals and veterinary medicines.
-APVMA also regulates them up to the point of retail sale.
+APVMA also regulates these products up to the point of retail sale.

-Forest and Wood Products Council (FWPC)—operates as the Forest Industry Advisory Council (FIAC) and advises the Minister for Agriculture and Water Resources on forestry issues and recommendations on proposed legislation and policies.
+Forest and Wood Products Council (FWPC)—operates as the Forest Industry Advisory Council (FIAC) and advises the minister on forestry issues and makes recommendations on proposed legislation and policies.

 View details of statutory appointments of departmental officers.

-Directors are accountable to the Minister for Agriculture and Water Resources and the Minister for Finance—and through them to the Parliament of Australia—for the operational and financial performance of their statutory authorities under the Public Governance, Performance and Accountability Act 2013.
+Statutory bodies and officials are accountable to the minister and the Minister for Finance—and through them to the Parliament of Australia—for the operational and financial performance of their statutory authorities under the Public Governance, Performance and Accountability Act 2013.

 - levy payers